 Facts about Saturn

 Saturn is the sixth planet from the Sun and is the second largest in our Solar System.
-Much of what is known about the planet is due to the US Voyager explorations in 1980-81.
+Before Cassini, much of what was known about the planet was due to the US Voyager explorations in 1980-81.

 |Orbit||1 429 400 000 km (9.6 AU) mean distance from Sun|